brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 ### Conduct Supporters

-In the following guidelines, 'conduct supporter(s)' indicate those participants who are acting in the relevant conduct supporter role(s) e.g. accountability support or care support.
-These roles, and how they differ from the ‘participation buddies’ role are expected to be clarified by a [Conduct Supporters Agreement](/content/brassica/handbook/Agreements) and [participation buddies guidlines](/content/brassica/handbook/Howtos); if no such agreement and guidelines exist then we expect to implement a single ‘care supporter’ role with the following set of responsibilities:
+In the following guidelines, 'conduct supporter(s)' indicate those participants who are acting in the relevant conduct supporter role(s).
+The responsibilities of these roles, how they are distributed, and how they differ from [Participation Buddies](/../howtos/buddies_guidelines) are described in the a [Conduct Supporters Agreement](/supporter_agreement).

-- Responding to requests by other participants for care following situations in which supportees felt (or contributed to others feeling) misunderstood, participated in or witnessed a conflict, and/or experienced harm.
+If the Conduct Supporters Agreement has not been implemented, then  each participant’s respective ‘buddy’ (or the participant who invited the collaborator) takes responsibility for responding to requests from participants or collaborators for support to initiate and/or participate in one of our conduct agreement responses, including:
-- Responding to requests by other participants to help those who want to hold themselves accountable for their role in mistakes, misunderstandings, conflict, and/or harmful situations.
+* Responding to requests for care support when supportees feel (or contributed to others feeling) misunderstood, participated in or witnessed a conflict, and/or experienced harm.

-Each interval, participants can opt into this role.
-If no participants opt into this role, the associated responsibilities will be transferred to each participant’s respective participation buddy.
+* Responding to requests for accountability support from supportees ready to hold themselves accountable for their role in mistakes, misunderstandings, conflict, and/or harmful situations.

 ### Response Guidelines
 Drawing on lessons from [transformative justice movements](https://commonslibrary.org/transformative-approaches-to-conflict-resolution/), these responses include actions that we are individually responsible for (e.g., approaching misunderstandings with curiosity), as well as actions we take responsibility for as a collective (e.g., paying for and participating in cultural awareness training).